calebmsword/kivy/README.md

----
+### Coordinate transformation API

 Every widget has an API for converting positions to different coordinate systems.
+The methods are defined in the widget class and always take at least two arguments (`x` and `y`).
+The following image represents the API diagrammatically.
+A more precise description of the API will follow.

 ```mermaid
  flowchart LR